C Programming Language 'Has Completed a Comeback' - Slashdot

 And now we're seeing our hardware itself is deeply flawed...from mobile chips to desktop to server to mainframe.

-Re:C programs are too dangerous for net-connected (Score:5, Insightful)
+Re:C programs are too dangerous for net-connected (Score:4, Insightful)

 Re:programming practices (Score:2)